diogo149/autocause/README.md

 autocause
 =========

-An extensible framework for automatically generating 2D features (in the observations by features format) relevant to causality detection.
+An extensible framework for automatically generating a large amount of 2D features (in the observations by features format) relevant to causality detection.

 Goals
 ----